Mangalam-17/Simon-Says-Game/README.md

 ## Acknowledgements

-* [MDN WebDocs]: For providing helpful tutorials and code examples that were instrumental in building this portfolio.  (https://developer.mozilla.org/en-US/docs/Web/HTML)
+* [MDN WebDocs] for HTML : For providing helpful tutorials and code examples that were instrumental in building this portfolio.  (https://developer.mozilla.org/en-US/docs/Web/HTML)

+* [MDN WebDocs] for CSS : For providing helpful tutorials and code examples that were instrumental in building this portfolio.  (https://developer.mozilla.org/en-US/docs/Web/CSS)

+* [MDN WebDocs] for Javascript : For providing helpful tutorials and code examples that were instrumental in building this portfolio.  (https://developer.mozilla.org/en-US/docs/Web/JavaScript)

 ## Usage/Examples

-# This HTML code creates a simple, single-page website showcasing the structure :
+# This HTML code creates a simple, single-page showcasing the structure :

 1. Giving prior heading
 2. Heading for the instructions related to the starting of the game